-RapidFix UV Liquid Plastic is an innovative and useful product which does not solidify until exposed to UV light.
-What it lacks in adhesion, it makes up for in utility and there are few situations where this product really comes in to its own.
+RapidFix UV Liquid Plastic is an innovative and useful product that does not solidify until exposed to UV light.
+What it lacks in adhesion, it makes up for in utility and there are few situations where this product really comes into its own.

 RapidFix liquid plastic is a fantastic product for small repairs.
 It works on the outside surface to quickly heal cracks and seal any damage.

 The plastic is completely solid, waterproof, and weatherproof.
 It’s perfect for sealing cracks, damaged cables, and leaky plumbing, and it’s an insulator of electricity.
 It dries within a few seconds when exposed to UV light.

 The package comes with the liquid, plus a separate UV flashlight.
 After you run out, the company also sells a refill pack, which is a little cheaper and doesn’t contain the flashlight.

 It’s worth noting that this product isn’t really an adhesive.
 It’s a liquid plastic, and as such it performs better than glue for some tasks (Especially for plumbing repairs and sealing cracks) but it’s not a replacement for an actual glue when you have two things you need to stick together.